 This is because water plays a major role in pretty much any vital function you can imagine.
 On your skin this will reflect in every possible aspect but the biggest impact will be recognizable on elasticity.
 While getting enough water is essential, it’s also good to mention to avoid stuff that dehydrate you.
 Stay away from alcohol and too much caffeine.
 As mentioned earlier caffeine is beneficial for skin health in small amounts, but once you increase intake, it can have an adverse effect.

 There is no substitute for water.
 Try and drink at least 6 to 8 glasses of water every day.
 Now all drinks contribute to this, but try and stick with water.
 You will feel very, very refreshed.
-If you want an added boost, try treating your body with Lemon Water each morning.
-The benefits can be amazing!

 There are a lot of other changes that you can make to your diet, but we felt that these five were the easiest and least time-consuming.
 Implement some of these alternations, sit back and watch your skin gaining it’s glow!